Personal info of about 1,000 North Korean defectors leaked

-The personal information of nearly 1,000 North Korean defectors in South Korea has been leaked as a computer at a state-run resettlement center was hacked, the unification ministry said Friday.

-The names, birthdates and addresses of 997 North Korean defectors were leaked last month through a personal computer infected with a malicious code, and the government learned of the leak on Dec.
-17, according to the ministry.
+The names, birth dates and addresses of 997 North Korean defectors were confirmed to have been leaked through a personal computer infected with a malicious code, according to the ministry.

 "Recognizing a possibility of one personal computer at the Hana Center in North Gyeongsang Province having been hacked, we carried out an on-site probe on Dec.
 19 in cooperation with the provincial government and the center and confirmed the computer was infected with a malicious code," the ministry said.